Corey-T1000/Simple-Signatures/cline_docs/techStack.md

 - PostCSS for CSS processing
 - Tailwind for utility-first CSS
 - shadcn/ui for component library
+- Radix UI for accessible primitives
 - TypeScript for type safety
-- Vite for fast development and building
+- Vite for fast development
 - ESLint for code quality
-- Prettier for consistent formatting
+- Prettier for formatting
+- Lucide for icons
+- class-variance-authority for component variants
+- clsx and tailwind-merge for class management

 ## Architecture Decisions
 1. Component Structure